DIY Pond filter

 As I’ve mentioned I have a background in horticulture, well us plant growers will add as much nutrient (fertiliser) to the soil as we can to get our plants growing fast and looking good.

-This excess nutrient is not something i want to add to my pond on purpose.
+This excess nutrient is not something I want to add to my pond on purpose.
 Overtime the fish will add plenty.

-Disguising the filter
+Hiding the DIY pond filter

 There is 2 options as to where the filter sits.
 Is it above ground or below.